decmaxn/decmaxn.github.io/content/_index.md

 draft: false
 ---

-I am an IT professional with 2 decades of experience in the field and tons of thing to learn.
+I am an IT professional with 2 decades of experience, always adapting to the latest technology trends.

 Here is my past, current and future:

-> Windows -> Linux -> Kubenetes </br>
+> Windows -> Linux -> Virtualizatin -> Cloud -> Kubernetes? </br>
-> IT -> DevOps -> Developer
+> IT -> IBM PowerSystem Admin -> Data Center Engineer -> DevOps -> SRE -> Developer?

-Git is the single system of truth for everything👍🏻
+Git is the single source of truth for everything👍🏻